joanfmendo/ImageClassifierWithImageAI/README.md

 >`    resized = CustomResize(str(ofp+file), width, height)`
 >`    cv2.imwrite(str(rfp+'resized_'+file), resized)`

-Remember that your formated images must be stored in a forder (i.e: "")
+Remember that your formated images must be stored in a sub-forder placed in the folder where you will run your python scripts (i.e: "My project/jobs"), and inside that folder (in this case, "jobs") you must place two subfolders "jobs/train" and "jobs/test".
+Inside both "train" and "test" folders you must separate the images by their category (in this case "test/chef", "test/judge" or "test/pilot"). [**Please use this data set to understand how the files have to be stored**](https://github.com/OlafenwaMoses/IdenProf/releases/download/v1.0/idenprof-jpg.zip).

 ## 2. use a Neural Network to classify your images

+If you have a very powerful computer you can use the file **"ImageClassifier.py"**.
+Otherwise I suggest to use the file **"image_classification.ipynb"** to be processed in **Google Colab**.
+Remember: there is a tutorial to use GColab [here](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d).